Updated February 2018

 As the leader of our strategic enrollment planning at Ruffalo Noel Levitz, I work with institutions of every size, type, and mission to create strategic enrollment plans that help institutions align with changing academic demands, employment needs, and student diversity.
-In this post, I respond to some common questions I hear from campus leaders, in anticipation of our upcoming Strategic Enrollment Planning Executive Forum, December 5-6 in Boston.
+In this post, I respond to some common questions I hear from campus leaders, in anticipation of our upcoming Strategic Enrollment Planning Executive Forum, April 17-18 in New Orleans.

 What are the building blocks of a strategic enrollment plan?

 President Eisenhower once said, “Plans are nothing; planning is everything.”
 The foundation of a good strategic enrollment plan is a good strategic enrollment planning process.
 The key is to bring the right people to the table, provide them with access to institutional and external data, foster collaboration across the institution, embrace transparency, and roll up your sleeves and get to work.
 Know at the outset that the goal is not to do everything, but to identify those few strategies that the data say have the greatest potential to improve institutional performance, and that will mobilize the campus community to action.
 It sounds simple, but it requires strong leadership.

 What distinguishes strategic enrollment planning from recruitment and retention planning?